openair-project/euroaq/README.md

 ## 💡 Core Features

-> [!NOTE]
-> This package is compatible with version `0.8` of the AQ Downloads service, released on `2025-03-31`.
-If a newer version is released, please [raise an issue](https://github.com/openair-project/euroaq/issues) if there isn't already one.

 **euroaq** imports air quality data from the EEA's Air Quality Downloads service API.

 - **Access up-to-date and historic European AQ monitoring data** with `import_eea_monitoring()`.